Common Types of Specific Learning Disabilities and What You Need to Know

 3. Dysgraphia

-Dysgraphia is officially classified as a specific learning disability affecting writing.
-This condition can present as sloppy handwriting, difficulty expressing thoughts on paper, or trouble organizing and planning written work.
+Dysgraphia is classified as a specific learning disability that affects writing skills.
+Children with dysgraphia may struggle with handwriting, organizing thoughts on paper, or planning written work.

 4. Auditory Processing Disorder (APD)